-When growing limes in a container indoors, the most common mistake made by newcomers is not giving enough light, especially during the winter months.
+When growing limes in a container indoors, the most common mistake made by newcomers is not giving enough light, especially during the winter.

-Keep the plant in a sunny area and away from any frequently opened doors.
+Keep the plant in a sunny area away from frequently opened doors.
 Additionally, keep them away from heat registers.

 5. Fertilize Your Lime Plants

 Lime trees, like other plants, require nutrients to thrive.
-They are heavy feeders; therefore fertilizing them will result in a vigorous fruit-bearing tree.
-It's critical to understand how to fertilize your lime trees properly, as it can make a big difference.
+They are heavy feeders; therefore, fertilizing them will result in a vigorous fruit-bearing tree.
+Understanding how to fertilize your lime trees properly is critical, as it can make a big difference.

-If you fertilize your limes plant, you might get a big crop, but if you don't, you might get a bad crop.
+If you fertilize your lime plant, you might get a big crop, but if you don't, you might get a bad harvest.
 Fertilizing your plant once every 1-2 months during active growth in the spring and summer and once every 2-3 months during the dormant fall and winter is recommended.

 When the tree gets older, you can omit to fertilize it during the dormant season, but you can increase the frequency to once every 2-3 months during the active growing season in the summer.

 Pruning removes tree branches and certain limbs after harvest to preserve productivity.
 The method you prune your lime tree can make a significant impact when it comes to yield and fruit quality.